What is turf toe?

 - A “turf toe” is a sprain of the main joint of your big toe.
 This is the metatarsophalangeal (MTP) joint.
 Trauma damages the support structures known as your plantar complex.
 It happens when your toe forcibly bends upwards, such as when pushing off into a sprint.

-- Turf toe is more common in athletic activities that involve artificial turf.
+- Turf toe is more common in athletic activities that are done on artificial turf.

 - You might have symptoms like bruising, swelling, pain, and inability to move your toe from your injury.